ericx1907/til/bash/writing_to_a_binary_file.md

 Bash ifself is capable of manipulating files.
-There is no need to write a seperate c/c++ program that uses iostream.h.
 The following code example shows how to write certain patterns to a binary file.

 ```bash
 num_of_expected_args=2